 This project embraces the power of collaboration, equitable living and community practices grounded in a new way of listening with care to one another.

-We are planting seeds for an intergenerational residential microvillage in Winston Salem!
+We are planting seeds for an intergenerational microvillage in Winston Salem!

-This plan (not final) shows a model for subdividing the 7.4 acre property that currently has 1 house into 5 separate plots for housing and shared land.
+This moel shows a minor subdivision of the 7.4 acre property that currently has 1 house into 4 parcels.

-House Style: Mix of unit sizes and affordability tiers to support diversity in ages stages and economies
+House Style: Mix of unit sizes to support diversity

 Style: Homey, earthy, sustainable sturdy “right sized” homes.